A Parameter-Free Tour of the Binary Black Hole Population: Background

-At the same time, this approach has some less desirable downsides. \begin{itemize} \item First, our chosen functional form prescribes from the very outset the set of possible population features, and so it is not always clear which conclusions come from informative data and which are built by assumption into the models themselves.
-Parametrized models including sharp features, for example, are prone to ``false alarms,'' favoring the existence of such features even when none exist~\cite{Callister2022}. \item Second, different models may yield very different or even conflicting conclusions if they prescribe different sets of features.
-This again makes it difficult to conclude which conclusions are robust and which are model-induced. \item Finally, strongly parametrized models allow us to search for ``known unknowns'' (e.g. \textit{is there a pair instability cut-off in the black hole mass spectrum?}) but do not let us search for the ``unknown unknowns,'' truly unexpected features that might challenge our astrophysical understanding of compact binary formation and evolution.
+At the same time, this approach has some less-desirable downsides. \begin{itemize} \item First, our chosen functional form prescribes, from the very outset, the set of possible population features.
+Thus, it is not always clear which conclusions come from informative data and which are built, by assumption, into the models themselves.
+Parametrized models including sharp features, for example, are prone to ``false alarms,'' favoring the existence of such features even when none exist~\cite{Callister2022}. \item Second, different models may yield very different or even conflicting conclusions if they prescribe different sets of features, further obscuring which conclusions are robust and which are model-induced. \item Finally, strongly parametrized models allow us to search for ``known unknowns'' (e.g. \textit{is there a pair instability cut-off in the black hole mass spectrum?}) but do not let us search for the ``unknown unknowns,'' truly unexpected features that might challenge our astrophysical understanding of compact binary formation and evolution.
 Several features in the binary black hole population (a peak in the merger rate near $35\,M_\odot$~\cite{O3a-pop}, a correlation between binary mass ratio and spin~\cite{Callister2021,Adamcewicz2022}, etc.), for example, were discovered serendipitously only after a fortuitous choice of model. \end{itemize}

 These concerns have spurred the development of flexible methods that aim to characterize the compact binary population while imposing few \textit{a priori} assumptions regarding the form of the population.
 Examples of these flexible approaches include modeling the distribution of binary parameters using splines~\cite{Edelman2022a,Edelman2022b,Golomb2022}, piecewise-constant ``binned'' models~\cite{Mandel2017,Farr2018,O2-pop,Fishbach2020,Veske2021,O3b-pop}, and Gaussian mixture models~\cite{Tiwari2021,Tiwari2022,Rinaldi2022}, as well as non-Bayesian methods that seek to identify clustering in gravitational-wave catalogs~\cite{Powell2019,Sadiq2022}.